ishmum123/spring-boot-user-management-backend/README.md

 # RestoZen_backend
-A System to manage morden restaurant
+A System to manage morden restaurant backend.